Kangdaewoo/LibraryJava/README.md

 2. In Bridge.java check the port number.
 3. Run Desk.java.

-Admin is not yet implemented, thus you can only add new books by running sql queries only.
+Admin is not yet implemented, thus you can only add new books by running sql queries.